-A rising number of college students have spent time overseas as part of study or travel abroad programs, and these experiences have sparked a keen interest in working abroad after graduation.
+Many college students spend time overseas as part of study or travel abroad programs, and these experiences spark a keen interest in them for working abroad after graduation.

-There are many compelling reasons why grads can benefit from a stint abroad in an increasingly international marketplace.
-Cultural and linguistic immersion after college can ultimately make grads more attractive to international businesses and not-for-profit organizations.
+College graduates can benefit from a stint abroad in an increasingly global marketplace.
+For instance, cultural and linguistic immersion during and after college can ultimately make grads more attractive hiring options for international businesses and not-for-profit organizations.

-Ironically, despite the movement towards internationalism in the world economy finding employment overseas is a more daunting task than ever.
+Ironically, despite the movement towards globalism in the world economy, finding employment is a more daunting task than ever before.
 Immigration departments in foreign countries usually require employers to sponsor non-natives and justify why they should be hired over a native worker.

-Typically, this rationale must include unique talents and abilities that non-native candidates possess which are not sufficiently present among native applicants.
-New college graduates can rarely meet this standard when looking to work in the developed world.
-It is much more common for businesses to assign veteran employees with well-developed skills that are in high demand to overseas jobs.
+Typically, this justification includes unique talents and abilities that non-native candidates possess, but that are not sufficiently present among native applicants.
+However, new college graduates can rarely meet this standard when looking to work in the developed world.
+It is much more common for businesses to assign veteran employees with well-developed skills that are in high demand for overseas jobs.